defiads/defiads/README.md

 3. fund the ad by locking some of the bitcoins to it for a limited term of the advertizement
 4. you may withdraw your coins from the defiads node's wallet after the advertizement expires

+## Release notes
+0.2.0 use published crates and remove local dependencies.
+<b>Not backward compatible change to the wallet and header files.</b>
+* withdraw your testnet coins from 0.1.0 if you care them
+* delete all database files in $HOME/.defiads/testnet

+0.1.0 first publication on the dev list

 ## Implementation notes
 defiads connects to both the bitcoin and its own peer-to-peer network.
 You do not need to run a bitcoin node as defiads does only need a small fraction of the information on the bictoin blockchain and retrieves that on its own,